Have an overexcited dog as your companion?

 You could own a spoiled Schnauzer or a beautiful and pleasant Labrador.
-But all tamed varieties are sprung from wolves as well as other feral dogs.
+But all tamed varieties are sprung from wolves and other feral dogs.
 Your canine is sure to have acquired the urge to scratch its bedding from its wild forebears.

 Brought new pets into the household or transitioned to a different location?
 You will notice that bed clawing becomes much more intense.
 If this is the case, territorial demarcation is most probably the cause!

-A comfy dog bed in your guarded and monitored house might appear completely safe to you.
-But your canine has the desire to keep their resting environment safe before relaxing in.
+A comfy dog bed in your guarded and monitored house might appear entirely safe.
+But your canine wants to keep its resting environment safe before relaxing.

 Seeking care and security, their wild predecessors would revolve in circles and scratch at the ground.
 This was usually the spot where they hoped to sleep.

-Another aspect that they undertook was to ensure that there nothing dangerous was concealed.
+Another aspect they undertook was ensuring that nothing dangerous was concealed.
 They checked both the bushes and meadows’ for danger.

 Scrabbling at the soil and roaming around before lying down frightened any nearby rats or reptiles.
 This would render their new bed cleaner and much safer.

-To avoid predatory attacks, wild dogs would often excavate to create a nesting spot.
+Wild dogs often excavate to create a nesting spot to avoid predatory attacks.
 This spot was usually not noticeable from afar.

-Dogs roll around in the mud and ground just to try and pick up scents of nearby animals.
-Welling even slightly below the earth’s surface would provide further security.
+Dogs roll around in the mud and ground to pick up scents of nearby animals.
+Welling even slightly below the earth’s surface would provide additional security.

-This impulse to establish a secure haven has been passed down through countless generations.
+This impulse to establish a secure haven has been passed down for countless generations.
 This is believed to lead to a canine’s bed-scratching routine.

 Reason 3: For Comfort

-Shifting their homemade mattress around would aid clear the area.
+Shifting their homemade mattress around would aid in clearing the area.
 This also creates a much more flat resting surface.